 Sennheiser is a name that instantly inspires confidence.
 Their range of headphones is among the most well-respected and popular options available today.
 From DJs to producers they offer something for everyone.
 In this review, we check out the legendary HD 650 to see if all the hype surrounding these headphones is real.

 The HD 650 is as close to the producer’s dream headphones as you’ll get.
 It offers fantastic quality at a highly competitive price.

 The Sennheiser HD 650 headphones offer a bunch of excellent features that are crucial to producers.
+This makes them one of the best headphones for making beats that you’ll find.
 Let’s see where they excel and what else you may need to be aware of.

 This is one area where the HD 650’s shine.
 I had high expectations due to both the brand and all the positive reviews out there.
 Thankfully Sennheiser not only delivers but goes well beyond expectations.

 Open-back headphones offer a rich and detailed listening experience.
 They avoid the issues that commonly plague closed-back headphones.
 The low-end build-up, a compact soundstage, and restrictive imaging.
 As expected none of these issues are present here.

 The audio response is second to none.
 These headphones offer an exceptionally flat response for tight and accurate sound reproductions.
 The highs are very clear with no colorization.
 They are also not overly bright offering a pleasant listening experience even over longer sessions.

 The lightweight aluminum voice coils deliver an excellent response.

 Mid-tones are just as impressive.
 Once again the response is distinct, clear, and ultra-flat.
 If you want to experience the details in your mix these won’t hide anything.
 The mid-tones do tend to take the forefront ever so slightly.
 But compared to other offerings out there you’ll be hard-pressed to find headphones this flat.
 Especially at this price point.